CommunistMountain/GraphicalTweaks/README.md

 # GraphicalTweaks
 Mod for the game FTL: Faster Than Light.
 Changes floor images and map backgrounds.
-Latest version: 1.0

 The release GraphicalTweaks.zip contains folders "data", "img" and "mod-appendix".
 Use with [Slipstream Mod Manager](https://github.com/Vhati/Slipstream-Mod-Manager) or [FTL Mod Manager](https://github.com/afishhh/ftlman).
 Change the file extension from .zip to .ftl, or change the setting to consider .zip files as mods.